syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-PDF.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PowerPoint-Examples/tree/master/PPTX-to-PDF-conversion/Fallback-fonts-based-on-scripttype).

 ### Fallback fonts for range of Unicode text

 Users can set fallback fonts for specific Unicode range of text to be used in presentation to PDF conversion.